gohugoio/hugo/content/en/functions/append.md

-Although the elements in the examples above are strings, you can use the `append` function with any data type, include Pages.
+Although the elements in the examples above are strings, you can use the `append` function with any data type, including Pages.
 For example, on the home page of a corporate site, to display links to the two most recent press releases followed by links to the four most recent articles:

 ```go-html-template
 {{ $p := where site.RegularPages "Type" "press-releases" | first 2 }}